 Step 1: Activate Marketing Automation Add-on

-If you haven't done so already, go to the Billing page in your account and activate Marketing Automation.
+If you haven't done so already, go to the Billing page in your account and activate Marketing Automation (included on the Growth and Operations plans).

 Step 2: Navigate to the Stage/Workflow